A living page, mostly for my own reference of how to debug slow Ubuntu boot times view full post

 - Use

-to uninstall unneeded applications. - Use
+sudo apt-get remove <application>to uninstall unneeded applications. - Use

-sudo apt-get purge <application>
+sudo apt-get purge <application>for a thorough cleanup.

 - Use